Well-posedness of Ricci Flow in Lorentzian Spacetime and its Entropy Formula: Generalized Entropic Formula for 4D Lorentzian Spacetime

 \subsection{Relative Entropy and H-theorem}

 During the Ricci flow process in four-dimensional Lorentzian spacetime, equilibrium state may develop locally where the entropy gets extremal value, similar to the case in three-dimensional Riemannian manifolds.
-Near such equilibrium scale $t_{*}$, where the backwards flow parameter $\tau=t_{*}-t\rightarrow0$, the initial condtion of the conjugate heat equation can be given by a Gaussian-type density (up to a gauge choice)
+Near such equilibrium scale $t_{*}$, where the backwards flow parameter $\tau=t_{*}-t\rightarrow0$, since the long-flow-time behavior of the system is controlled by the dissipative real-part of the Bakry-\'{E}mery curvature as mentioned above, the initial condition of the conjugate heat equation can be given by a Gaussian-type density (up to a gauge choice)

 We define $\left|X^{2}\right|=\left|g_{\mu\nu}X^{\mu}X^{\nu}\right|$ being a Lorentzian distance with an absolute symbol.
 Such an absolute symbol ensures that the initial condition of $u$ falls off both in spatial and temporal directions, and hence satisfying the constraint (\ref{eq:4d u normalization}) and the boundary condition (\ref{eq:u boudary}).
 The non-differentiability happens at the zero point of the absolute symbol, i.e. the light cone, which profoundly reflects the discontinuity in both sides of the light cone and the singular nature of the light cone.